Heavy Breathing in Cats

 Asthma is an all-too-common diagnosis in cats.
 Feline asthma is caused by an allergic reaction to inhaled allergens.
 This can be dust, candles, incense, or even cologne.
 Inhaling these allergens can trigger an immune response that causes inflammation.
 The inflammation can make it difficult for your cat to breathe.

 Feline asthma can include coughing, hacking, and vomiting.
-Though asthma can be managed, it is important to keep an eye on heavy breathing along with the symptoms mentioned.
+Though asthma can be managed, it is important to monitor heavy breathing and the symptoms mentioned.
 If you find this issue is happening often, bring it up to your vet at an appointment and have your cat tested.

 Foreign objects

-If you find your cat is suddenly having trouble breathing, check their mouths and airway for choking hazards.
+If your cat suddenly has trouble breathing, check their mouth and airway for choking hazards.
 Be sure that small toys or any choking hazard are out of the way to keep your cat safe.

 Note: You might not be able to see a piece of a toy or choking hazard lodged in your cat’s throat.
 If you believe your cat is choking, get them to an animal hospital immediately.